 Magda is a walking disaster who consciously or not mess everything up whenever she comes over to her new neighbours’ house.
 Almost every page reveals a hilarious (well, sometimes tragicomic) situation – an innocent play, a new adventure or simply a chat between the kids – that usually ends up as a tremendous catastrophe.
 Soot from the chimney all over the room, Mum’s special occasions porcelain being broken, favourite objects being spoiled for good, books damaged and much more…

 The energetic Polish girl either doesn’t understand what is wrong with her behaviour or doesn’t care.
-Every time, she creates a big trouble in Bella and Sid’s home, then gets away and leave them to face the consequences.
+Every time, she creates a big trouble in Bella and Sid’s home.
+Then she gets away and leaves them to face the consequences.
 And the consequences?
 An angry mummy and plenty of mess to tidy up.
 But the worst of all – Bella’s confusion.
 She finds Magda funny and really wants to be her friend, especially in a new place where everything is so unfamiliar and scary (there is even a ghost she can hear!).
 On the other hand, she wonders why a friend would behave so oddly and dishonestly at times.
 Why does Magda never confess it was her fault?
 Why does she never apologise?
 How to be a friend with someone so mischievous?

 Bella will soon learn a lesson – relationships between people are not always easy and friendships could be challenging.
 Important messages behind the giggles, a deep exploration of children’s emotional world – all that wrapped up in a story full of smiles.
 Trouble Next Door will teach your child some serious matter about life.
 It will show them that very often unpleasant things happen, but that’s OK.
 And parents will forgive your mischiefs much quicker than you think, if only you tell them the truth about how you feel.